 How to stop your Windows computer getting another virus

-However, take care not to open email attachments unless you are certain about what they contain and who they are from, and to download software only from trusted sources.
-When you are browsing the web double-check the URL to ensure the site you think you're browsing is the real deal and not a fake looking to steal your login details or trick you into downloading malware.
+Also, take care not to open email attachments unless you are certain about what they contain and who they are from, and to download software only from trusted sources.
+When you are browsing the web double-check the address of the website to ensure it is the real deal and not a fake one looking to steal your login details or trick you into downloading malware.